kubrickfr/avsc-wiki/API.md

     field is populated.
 The value returned by this function will be used instead of `obj`. `field` is the current `Field` instance and `type` the parent type.
+  + `wrapUnions` {Boolean} Avro's JSON representation expects all union values to be wrapped inside objects.
+Setting this parameter to `true` will try to wrap unwrapped union values into their first matching type.

 Deep copy a value of `type`.